lsst-sitcom/sitcomtn-003/index.rst

 For the wavefront sensors, the split between the intra- and extra-focal chips are parallel to the CCS y-axis on R00 and R44, and parallel to the CCS x-axis on R40 and R04.
 Here we refer to each 2k by 4k as one chip.
 Sometimes we see them refered to as half-chips as well.
 The one closer to the field center is always the extra-focal chip, which has larger z-coordinate in the CCS.
 The camera team refers to the extra-focal chip as low chip sometimes, because it is lower than the focal plane when looked through the L3 lens.
 For the same reason, the intra-focal chips are refered to as high chips.

 Two out of the four wavefront sensors (R00 and R44) have their CCD segments oriented the same way as the science sensors.
 Most of the science sensor segments, as seen in the CCS, has the parallel transfer direction parallel the x-axis.
 However, astronomers are much more used to seeing images with the parallel transfer direction going vertically, and serial register going horizontally.
 LSE-349 :cite:`LSE-349` defines the project's official Data Visualization CS (DVCS) as a x-y transpose of the CCS.
-We should be aware that most of the time when we see a visualization of certain quantities over the entire focal plane, a raft, or a single CCD, if CS is not explicitly given, the assumption should be that it is in DVCS.
+We should be aware that most of the time when we see a visualization of certain quantities over the entire focal plane, a raft, or a single CCD, if the CS is not explicitly given, the assumption should be that it is in DVCS.

 .. code-block:: py